Home

 (1840-1915)

-Martin Miner was born at Hexebarger, near Kingwood, Somerset County, PA, Sept.
-28, 1840, son of John and Sarah (Ansell) Minerd.
+Martin Miner was born on Sept.
+28, 1840 in the Hexebarger section of Kingwood, Somerset County, PA, the son of John and Sarah (Ansell) Minerd.
 He was a farmer and a Civil War veteran, and survived several major battles.
-He also was an officer of our family's 1st reunion in 1913.
+He also was an officer of the family's first reunion in Western Pennsylvania in 1913.

-Martin grew up in Hexebarger though he lived most of his adult life in Normalville, PA.
+Martin grew up in Hexebarger though he lived most of his adult life in Normalville in nearby Fayette County, PA.
 He learned how to read and write, educated in local one-room schools.
-In October 1905, as a 65-year-old, Martin and his wife visited his birthplace, but he later admitted to a newspaper reporter that the "old ear marks of boyhood days are about all obliterated."

 ...
 I contracted typhoid fever, was sent to a Hospital at Harrisburgh Pa. and while in the Hosptal I had an attack of Rheumatism or at least that is what the Doctor in attendiance said. gave me Linament to Rub on it.
 Releved me some....
 Prior to the attack ...
 I never knew what Rheumatism was.

-The typhoid kept Martin incapacitated for two months.
-At some point later, he was hospitalized at Acquia Creek, MD.
-Later, he caught the measles "while in the line of duty on the heights of Alexandria near Washington City, D.C."
-In January 1864, he visited his sick cousin Ephraim Minerd at Camp Convalescent in Alexandria, after which Ephraim wrote in his diary, "I was soury that he had to go."
+Later, he caught the measles, he said, "while in the line of duty on the heights of Alexandria near Washington City, D.C."
+He was sent to Camp Convalescent in Alexandria, VA, a hospital system notorious for its cheap construction and lack of sanitation.
+He was transferred to the camp's barracks on Christmas Eve 1863.
+The following month, in January 1864, he visited his sick cousin Ephraim Minerd who also was at Camp Convalescent, recovering from injuries suffered in battle at Fredericksburg.
+Afterward, Ephraim wrote in his diary, "I was soury that he had to go."

-The Miners built a farmhouse in the fall of 1886, seen at right.
+The Miners built a farmhouse in the fall of 1886, seen in a sketch seen here.
 Less than two years later, the July 12, 1888 Connellsville Courier reported that the "residence was struck by lightning Friday, and badly damaged.
 None of the family were injured."
+Martin painted the house in May 1904, with the Courier opining that it "will look dandy when finished."

 Over time, Martin suffered from sore eyes, stiffness in his right shoulder and pain in his left breast.
 He wrote in 1890 that "I was treated by Dr. Jos.
 Rogers & Dr. Nickol both since deceased and a Doctor in Pittsburgh Pa. who was advertised as a great Eye Doctor.
 Got medison from him but done no good."
 He also used "local treatments + remodies that I applyed and Liniments I bought in the stores."
 (A copy of that letter is seen here, with the original in the National Archives in Washington, DC.)